bilkoh/audit-log-dashboard/README.md

 - `sudo ./bin/crontab-setup.sh add`
     - This will add the appropriate bash scripts to your crontab.
 (Yes they need root).
     - Conversely `sudo ./bin/crontab-setup.sh remove` will remove them.
 - See the `audit.rules` in repo's base dir?
-Add it to your `/etc/audit/rules.d/audit.rules`
+Add it to your `/etc/audit/rules.d/audit.rules` and run `sudo augenrules` and restart auditd.
 - Run `npm run start` to run the express server on port 3000.
 - Optional
     - Run `sudo ./bin/systemd-setup.sh add` to set this as an enabled systemd service.